JByfordRew/BlazorTransitionableRoute/README.md

 * Version 1.0.0 - *[documentation and v2 breaking changes](README-V1.md)*

 ## Roadmap
+* Check behaviour for slow loaded pages and handle transition when in ready state or suggest best practice for pages that exhibit this.
 * Add transitionable `AuthorizeRouteView` implementation.
 * Make `ForgetStateOnTransition` configurable to specific page types
 * Potentially move increasing numbers of parameter settings to configuration options